sal55/langs/c3notes.md

 I made an attempt at a C to M conversion, but it was very poor.
 It the end it was simply used as a way to view C source, in my own more Algol-like M syntax, but the resulting code can't run as the semantics are too different.
 As one example, C's chaotic 'switch' statement cannot always be reliably translated.

-I do make use of the translator for C library headers, to get a starting point for a manually tweaked version to end up with an interface file in my language.
+I do make use of the translator for C library headers, to get a starting point that can be manually edited to end up with an interface file in my language.
 One killer here is dealing with C's crude textual macros (my language doesn't have text-based macros).

 ### Transpile-compile via gcc, tcc, clang

 My M compiler only directly targets x64 native code for Windows.
 For anything else, I have reintroduced a C source target, which can be compiled with gcc or tcc (clang doesn't work on my machine), and which extends the range to 32-bit machines, Linux, and ARM processors.

 But they have always had difficulties, and the C target doesn't support many features of mine, so it effectively works for a subset only.
 (One big difficulty was using printf format codes, either used implicity, or explicitly (when M calls printf as a foreign function.
 What format to use for my int64 types?
-To work across platforms, it needs to be a macro like PRId64, but that only exists if coding directly in C. Use of *printf functions had to be all but eliminated.)
+To work across platforms, it needs to be a macro like PRId64, but that only exists if coding directly in C. Use of \*printf functions had to be all but eliminated.)

-Another problem was that, while the M compiler is very fast (near instant for programs a few tens of thousands of lines) it would hit a brick wall as soon as gcc was invoked, so the favoured compiler is tcc.
+Another problem was that, while the M compiler is very fast (near instant for programs a few tens of thousands of lines) it would hit a brick wall as soon as gcc was invoked, so the favoured C 'back-end' compiler is tcc.

 (This is significant because M is a whole-program compiler; all modules are compiled, and the output file, whether .exe or .c, is a single file.
 So for a C target, it will produce a large monolithic C file.)

 ### @bitcast

 This is type-punning.
-While M normally casts as T(X) to convert X to T, type-punning usings T@(X) to reinterpret bits without conversion, which seems to be what @bitcast does.
+While M normally casts as T(X) to convert X to T, type-punning using T@(X) to reinterpret bits without conversion, which seems to be what @bitcast does.

-It also works for expressions, while the equivalent in C only works for lvalues (eg. *(T*)&(X)), another thing that won't easily translate to C.
+It also works for expressions, while the equivalent in C only works for lvalues (eg. \*(T\*)&(X)), so another thing that won't easily translate to C.

 (I recently made changes which mean that T(X) syntax is ambiguous - T can introduce a declaration, or a cast.
-So except for the simplest cases, casts are now written as cast(X,T) and cast@(X,T) for type-punning.
+So except for the simplest cases, casts are now written as cast(X,T) and cast@(X,T) for type-punning, which is not for your bitcast.

 Note that this also works as cast(X) where it will automatically cast to whatever type is called for, which is incredibly handy.)